timandy/routine/README.md

 + `Del() (v interface{})`: Delete the context variable value of the current coroutine and return the deleted old value.
 + `Clear()`: Thoroughly clean up the old value of this context variable saved in all coroutines.

+**Tip: The internal implementation of `Get/Set/Del` adopts a lock-free design.
+In most cases, its performance should be very stable and efficient.**

 # Garbage Collection

-The `routine` library internally maintains the global `storages`, which stores all the variable values of all coroutines, and performs data unique mapping based on the `goid` and `LocalStorage` of `goroutine` when reading and writing.
+The `routine` library internally maintains the global `storages` variable, which stores all the context variable information of the coroutine, and performs variable addressing mapping based on the `goid` of the coroutine and the `ptr` of the coroutine variable when reading and writing.

-In the entire life cycle of a process, there may be countless creation and destruction of coroutines, so it is necessary to actively clean up the context data cached by the `dead` coroutine in the global `storages`.
-This work is performed by a global timer in the `routine` library, which will, when necessary, Scan and clean up the relevant information of the `dead` coroutine at regular intervals to avoid potential memory leaks.
+In the entire life cycle of a process, it may be created by destroying countless coroutines, so how to clean up the context variables of these `dead` coroutines?

+To solve this problem, a global `GCTimer` is allocated internally by `routine`.
+This timer will be started when `storages` needs to be cleaned up.
+It scans and cleans up the context variables cached by `dead` coroutine in `storages` at regular intervals, so as to avoid possible hidden dangers of memory leaks.

 # License